 We are in a world based on ignorance.
 Our governments, our laws, our entertainment industries, advertisements, education, and politics have absolutely no comprehension about how desire is the root of suffering.
 People simply want things, and because we want what we want, we fight, we lie, we cheat, we steal, and we kill.
 There is no integrity left.
 The fragrance or perfume of sincerity within modern man has been snuffed out.

 Simply look at humanity to verify what I am saying.
 We are not in a golden age.
-A golden age cannot emerge from people who do not have any humility or understanding, of our TV shows and our doctrines are based on violence, extortion, rape, murder, lies.
+A golden age cannot emerge from people who do not have any humility or understanding, when our TV shows and our doctrines are based on violence, extortion, rape, murder, lies.
 This is all desire.
 This is ego, نَفْس nafs, nafas in Arabic.
 We have built entire societies on desire.
 Look at the Greeks, the Romans, many thriving empires which must eventually collapse because of the ego, because its people no longer enact or follow the laws of divinity, the laws of divine nature.

 If society is corrupt, it's because the individual is corrupt.
 The individual is an extension of society and vice versa.
 True change occurs when we confront, eliminate conditioning from our psyche.
 However, to do this the individual must want to change.